uoregon-libraries/docker-app-proxy/README.md

   request is made to http://[host]
 - `STGCONF_X_P443` Specify the service's port which you want to be used when a request is made to https://[host]

+**NOTE**, however, that if you simply adjust an existing compose file, you should be cautious.
+Many times the compose file will automatically map ports from the services to the host.
+This can cause conflicts!
+Consider using the automatic setup to strip "ports" definitions, and then tweaking the output manually.